-Drug treatments for moderate-to-severe allergic rhinitis include
+Drug treatments for moderate-to-severe allergic rhinitis include:

 For mild allergic rhinitis, a nasal wash can help remove mucus from the nose.
-You can purchase a saline solution at a drug store or make one at home (2 cups of warm water, a teaspoon salt, pinch of baking soda).
+You can purchase a saline solution at a drug store or make one at home (2 cups of warm water, a teaspoon salt, and a pinch of baking soda).
 If you prepare your own saline solution, use bottled or boiled water, not plain tap water.

 Here is a simple method for administering a nasal wash:

 Antihistamine pills can sometimes help itching and redness in the eyes.
 Eye drops provide faster relief, and a combination of the two may be best.
-Eye drops for itchy eyes include.
+Eye drops for itchy eyes include:

-General Side Effects and Warnings.
+General Side Effects and Warnings:

 Histamine is one of the chemicals released when antibodies overreact to allergens.
 It is the cause of many symptoms of allergic rhinitis.
 Antihistamine drugs can help relieve: